Anoushkabharara/MarketPilot/README.md

 └── docs/        — Product requirements doc
 ```

+## What I'd Do Next

+If I took MarketPilot past the prototype stage, the priorities would be:

+* **Validate with real users first.** Put the tool in front of a small set of actual small-business owners and check the core assumption — that a generated strategy + calendar is genuinely usable — before building anything else.
+Onboarding completion and whether users act on the plan are the first things I'd want to observe.
+* **Instrument the funnel.** Add event tracking for onboarding steps, strategy generation, and calendar views, so the activation and retention targets in the PRD become measurable instead of aspirational.
+* **Harden the AI output.** Expand schema validation with retry-on-failure and fallbacks, and evaluate output quality across industries to catch cases where the generated strategy is generic or off-base.
+* **Build the Analytics Engine against real signal.** Only worth building once there are enough active users generating performance data to make plain-language insights meaningful.

 ## Notes

 This is an internship project built to explore product scoping, AI-assisted content generation, and end-to-end shipping — from a written PRD through a live, working deployment.
-The Analytics & Insights Engine described in the PRD is on the roadmap and not yet implemented.
+The Analytics & Insights Engine described in the PRD is on the roadmap and not yet implemented.t implemented.